Tränenpalast

 How long should I spend visiting?

-Visitors typically spend about one to two hours at Tränenpalast, depending on their interest in the exhibitions.
+Visitors typically spend around two to three hours at Tränenpalast, depending on their level of interest in the exhibits and personal narratives.

 Is photography allowed?